shoes for platform tennis

 This one’s pretty simple.
 When I called the APTA, they mentioned that one of the major platform tennis sponsors, Viking Tennis, made a shoe that had an outsole warranty tied to it.

-This made sense after all because platform tennis players tend to wear out their shoes faster.
+This made sense because platform tennis players tend to wear out their shoes faster.

 But, after doing a little more digging and finding the shoe in question (the Viking T22), apparently they don’t offer the warranty anymore on the outsole.
 That feature went away in 2016.

 However, I didn’t give up.
-I reached out to some additional platform tennis manufacturers and found out that there are some quality court shoes that offer a 6 month outsole warranty!
+I reached out to some additional platform tennis manufacturers and found out that there are some quality court shoes that still offer a 6-month outsole warranty!

-So, I’ve included them in my top court shoes for platform tennis list below.
+So, I’ve included them in my top court shoes for platform tennis listed below.

 Partial or Modified Herringbone Pattern